pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   CS 206 Introduction to Discrete Structures II

-We assume (and briefly review early on in the class) elements of discrete mathematics, such as logarithms, proofs by induction, series and sums, permutations, asymptotics (big-Oh, big-Omega notation), basics of solving recurrences, as well as concepts of programming and data structures, e.g., linked lists, stacks, queues, trees, binary search, recursion, hashing, priority queues, graph algorithms, sorting.
+We assume (and briefly review early on in the class) elements of discrete mathematics, such as logarithms, oofs by induction, series and sums, permutations, asymptotics (big-Oh, big-Omega notation), basics of solving recurrences, as well as concepts of ogramming and data structures, e.g., linked lists, stacks, queues, trees, binary search, recursion, hashing, iority queues, graph algorithms, sorting.

 ### Reading Material

-The class will primarily draw upon material from the following book:
+The class will imarily draw upon material from the following book:

 -   "Algorithms" by Dasgupta, Papadimitriou & Vazirani, McGraw Hill, 2008.